 In addition to the baseline configuration of the CLAS12 detector, this proposal foresees the use of the HD-Ice target and a RICH detector for hadron ID.
-The HD-Ice target is discussed extensively below, in relation to the PAC38 conditions.
-Since the last year, considerable progress has been achieved regarding the RICH detector.
-The beam test at CERN in July 2011 demonstrated that the H8500 multianode photomultiplier by Hamamatsu can be efficiently used for Cherenkov photon detection.
-The simulations have been refined to account for all the relevant optical effects, like mirror reflectivity and Rayleigh scattering.
-The new more realistic estimates do not anticipate any significant degradation in the RICH performance.
-An R&D collaboration has been established with the Russian producer to seek for large aerogel transmission lengths, and a test-bench for aerogel optical characterization has been commissioned.
+The HD-Ice target is discussed extensively below, in response to the PAC38.
+Since last year, considerable progress has been made regarding the RICH detector.
+The beam test at CERN in July 2011 demonstrated that H8500 multi-anode photomultiplier tubes by Hamamatsu can be efficiently used for Cherenkov photon detection.
+Simulations have been refined to account for all of the relevant optical effects, like mirror reflectivity and Rayleigh scattering.
+The new, more realistic estimates do not indicate any significant degradation in the RICH performance.
+An R&D collaboration has been established with the Russian producer to produce aerogel with large transmission lengths, and a bench-test for aerogel optical characterization has been commissioned.
 Finally, a realistic prototype reproducing the main features of the CLAS12 sector is under construction, and will be tested this summer with electron and hadron beams.